heavyedge/heavyedge/README.md

 ### Installation

-For development features, you must install the package by `pip install -e .[doc]`.
+For development features, you must install the package by `pip install -e .[dev]`.

 ### Testing